jmonlong/parakit/README.md

 ## Next

+What we plan on the near future.

 - [ ] Prepare (small) Docker image with dependencies.
-- [ ] Annotate assembled contigs.
+- [ ] Take long sequences, e.g. assembled contigs, as input.
 - [ ] Test on Pacbio reads.
-- [ ] Finish automating pangenome construction and test on different region.
+- [ ] Automate pangenome construction on other regions.